A VERY HUMAN TRAIT

-Although strictly forbidden by law, the hunting and destruction of any unsupervised robots was prevalent and a blind eye was offered to the night gangs that preyed on them.
-They chased them down, tortured and deactivated them, not out of a sense of civic duty, or indeed human survival.
-More out of a xenophobic predudice, which as most will testify is a truly ‘human’ trait.
+Although strictly forbidden by law, the hunting and destruction of any unsupervised robots were prevalent and a blind eye was offered to the ‘night gangs’ that preyed on them.
+They chased them down, tortured and disassembled them, not out of a sense of civic duty, or indeed human survival.
+More out of a xenophobic prejudice, which as most will testify is a truly ‘human’ trait.

-The rich and powerful were generally unsympathetic to this view and guarded their very expensive ‘house servants’ selfishly, much as the American slave owners of the 1850’s regarded their property as solely their’s to do with as they wanted, regardless of other opinions….. but there was a ground swell of anti-robotics and in particular A.I. for which the blame for the unpleasant climate was placed firmly on it’s shoulders.
+The rich and powerful were generally unsympathetic to this view and guarded their very expensive ‘house servants’ selfishly, much as slave owners through the ages regarded their property as solely their’s to do with as they wanted, regardless of others opinions….. but there was a groundswell of anti-robotics and in particular A.I. for which the blame for the unpleasant climate was placed firmly on its shoulders.

 The Government would soon crumble to popular pressure and for the sake of ‘public safety’ and their parliamentary wage packets would bludgeon new laws into place.

-God help the unaware, synthetic helpers, oblivious to their impending fates, if indeed they had a God, perhaps soon they would.
+God help these unaware, synthetic souls, oblivious to their impending fates, if indeed they had a God, perhaps soon they would.

 In the meantime, all roads led to robocide!